How To Make Sublimation Prints Brighter? (9 Easy Ways)

 Oftentimes, when the printer has not been in use for quite some time, the ink particles get clogged and dry which results in dull and blotched-out prints.

-Since sublimation is all about heat pressing the fabric to transfer prints, inadequate heat or pressure results in blurry and dull results.
+Since sublimation is all about heat pressing the substrate to transfer prints, inadequate heat or pressure results in blurry and dull results.

 Almost all modern sublimation printers allow you to edit or set up certain printing requisites to ensure the desired results but inadequate knowledge of this might lead you to unsatisfactory results like dull prints.

-Sublimation paper that acts as a template to transfer might be a regular, cheap sheet that fails to replicate the designs and colors accurately.
+Sublimation paper acts as a template to transfer print to the substrate.
+Maybe you’re using paper that has a low transfer rate which fails to replicate the designs and colors accurately.

-How To Make Sublimation Brighter?
-Solutions And Factors That You Need To Consider
+Solutions And Factors That You Need To Consider To Get Brighter Prints

 Now that we are past the common errors that we tend to make in sublimation printing, let us move on to different solutions and factors to consider on how to get bright sublimation prints.